-The Landlord did not apply for any rent increase for a capital expenditure in this tenancy prior to this Application.
+The Landlord did not apply to the Residential Tenancy Branch for any rent increase for a capital expenditure in this tenancy prior to this Application.

-The Landlord presented that they are seeking to impose an additional rent increase for a capital expenditure they incurred to pay for work done to the residential property's septic system.
+The Landlord presented that they are seeking to impose an additional rent increase for a capital expenditure they incurred to pay for work done to the residential property's windows and heating system.